Deng Qiang: Quelling revolts and corruption

 In 359, Deng Qiang campaigned against the rebel Gao Li (高離) in Lüeyang and vanquished him.
 Later, he was appointed as Middle Assistant to the Imperial Secretary and worked close with Fu Jian's advisor Wang Meng.
 The two worked very well with each other and within a matter of weeks, they purged the government of corrupted officials and nobles while solving mismanaged law cases.
 Fu Jian was very pleased with this and exclaimed, "Now I know what a land ruled by law is like!"

 In an unspecified year, Zhang Wang (張罔), a member of the Chuge people, rebelled after gathering thousands of people as well as declaring himself the Grand Chanyu.
 As Zhang invaded and plundered numerous counties and commanderies, Deng Qiang was reappointed as General Who Establishes Fortitude, and with 7,000 soldiers, he managed to quell Zhang's rebellion.
 In 365, the chieftains, Cao Gu and Liu Weichen rebelled against Qin.
-While Fu Jian led the army against Cao Gu, Deng Qiang fought and captured Weichen at Mount Mugen (木根山) in Shuofang.
+While Fu Jian led the army against Cao Gu, Deng Qiang fought and captured Weichen at Mount Mugen (木根山; north of present-day Yulin, Shaanxi) in Shuofang.
 Peace was restored after the chieftains agreed to submit back to Qin.
 In 366, Deng Qiang also participated in Wang Meng's campaign against the Longxi warlord, Li Yan, and was awarded the offices of General Who Establishes Martial Might and Inspector of Luozhou for his contributions.